Inetum-Poland/html-email-builder/README.md

 ### Outlook

-To paste the email into Outlook, use a third-party plugin such as [Insert HTML by Designmodo](https://appsource.microsoft.com/en-us/product/office/wa200002918) and paste the exported HTML code there.
+To paste the email into Outlook, use an Outlook Add-In such as [Insert HTML - Outlook Add-In by Inetum](https://github.com/Inetum-Poland/html-email-builder-outlook-addin) and paste the exported HTML code there.

 ## Available scripts